yjcwang/TOCwise/README.md

 - **✏️ Editable Titles** – Instantly refine any heading by hand; you’re always in control.
 - **📍 Pin Key Sections** – Keep your most important titles within reach.
 - **🔍 Keyword Search** – Find the topic you need in a long outline in seconds.
-- **🎯 Adaptive Segmentation** – Tailors segmentation logic to site types such as ChatGPT, Claude, and blogs.
 - **🌙 Dark Mode** – Matches your system theme for comfortable reading.
 - **🎨 Google Material Design** – Clean, minimal, and human-centered interaction at every step.